-Stephen Moss is the Regional Chief Executive Officer for the Middle East, North Africa and Turkey effective from April 2021.
+Stephen Moss is Regional Chief Executive Officer for the Middle East, North Africa and Türkiye.

-Mr. Moss was appointed to the role of Regional Chief Executive in March 2020 and has been a Group Managing Director since December 2018.
-He also continues to oversee the Group's Mergers & Acquisitions activities, having held the role of Group Head of Mergers and Acquisitions from 2009 to 2019.
+Mr. Moss was appointed to the role of Regional Chief Executive Officer in April 2021 and has been a Group Managing Director since December 2018.